 What are the best VR games?
-Hell, let's go one better – what are the best Oculus Rift and HTC Vive games?
-There are plenty of VR experiences out there already, and with the headsets shipping to customers faster than ever there are going to be plenty more to come.
+Or, to go one better – what are the best Oculus Rift and HTC Vive games?
+There are plenty of VR experiences out there already, and with the headsets shipping to customers faster than ever there is plenty more to come.

 - Hover Junkers

 - Eve: Valkyrie

 - Elite: Dangerous

 - No Limits 2